avevotsira/dsc/src/content/abouts/en/role-6.md

 lang: en
 ---

-Mobilize financial, technical, and human resources in the cause of building and developing digital security
+Mobilize financial, technical, and human resources with the attribution of building and developing digital security